KaytJ13/chess/notes.md

 #My notes:
 -
-- Still needs to be implemented (from the memory DAOs):
-  - Maybe update `listGames` to be nicer (could order by gameID once we know how we're doing that (e.g. gameList[gameID-1] = game))
-  -

 - Things to think about after talking with the TAs:
   - Potentially change the whole structure.
 Instead of a board being an array of arrays of positions:
     - The ChessBoard would have 2 arrays: white pieces and black pieces